QuantumRand/AmazonAdsPlugin/README.md

 AmazonAdsPlugin
 ===============

-A PhoneGap Plugin for the Amazon Ads SDK
+A PhoneGap Plugin for the Amazon Ads SDK supporting basic Banner and Interstitial ads.

-Requires the amazon-ads library from the Android Amazon SDK be added to your PhoneGap project.

 Installation
 ------------